Saints Peter and Paul is the oldest church building in continuous use in the City of Detroit.

 In the late 1970s, Fr.
 Joseph Tobin, SJ did an outreach project with Filipinos who worked at nearby hospital and nursing facilities and, as a result, the parish gained a sizeable number of Filipino families who attended until the 1990s.

-God has been busy planting seeds of new life among us – some have already sprouted, a few are in full bloom, and some are still germinating, waiting for their time to come.
+Today SSPP is beginning of a new chapter in the parish’s history.
+We are the partnered Jesuit parish with Gesu church — another new collaboration for growth.
+God has been busy planting seeds of new Life among us – some have already sprouted, a few are in full bloom, and some are still germinating, waiting for their time to come.
 We average one new household registration nearly every week.
 Babies have been born to our younger parishioners.
 Babies have grown and we now have started a children’s liturgy program!
-Newly- interested young adults connect with us through programs begun by Pastor Gary Wright, SJ, Faith in the D and Contemplative Leaders in Action.
-Our ministry to the homeless has grown and matured into an independent operation, the Pope Francis Center.
+Newly- interested young adults connect with us through a program begun by Pastor Gary Wright, Faith in the D. Our ministry to the homeless has grown and matured into an independent operation.
 We cannot help but be joyfully grateful for all this new life.
 Yet more is on the way: a thousand new housing units will be built in our parish area in the next few years.
 So, we must also be on our knees in earnest prayer that, as a community, we can rise to what this new life requires of us: that we can engage enough people and resources to provide the ministry and spiritual nourishment that people need in order to find a spiritual home here, and to continue bringing the welcoming Light of Christ into the heart of the city.